nebil-ben-mabrouk/Prostor-Framework/README.markdown

 2. A raspberry pi (we call it *prostor-slave*), which hosts the follwing components:
 	- Supervisor (Storm worker)

-The above cluster allows running Storm topologies distributed over both hosts.
+The goal is to run Storm topologies distributed over both hosts.

 ## Pre-requisites
 Installing Prostor requires: